rajagopal17/GenAI/README.md

-# Generative AI with RAG application
+# Generative AI with RAG application:

+This note book contains detailed design and code of RAG with opensource and enterprise LLMs

+         ## 1. RAG with open source platform - llamaIndex and Mistral

 ***Llama-index advanced retrievers with opensource llm (mistral):***

 ***Business case:***  Organizations have large amounts of proprietary data in shared drives.
 Timely access of such data in a organized way is usually a challenge